ErpNetDocs/winclient/introduction/navigators/coloring/index.md

 ![Greater than 7000 field](pictures/greater-than-field.png)

 The program prioritizes the color you set for a specific field over the color for the entire row, as shown on the picture above.
 Thanks to this, you can set reports colored by multiple criteria.
-You can also edit not only the color of the fields but also the size and font, the border color, etc. These additional settings are available in Appearance section of the Format Condition tab of <b>Field Properties</b>.
+You can also edit not only the color of the fields but also the size and font, the border color, etc. These additional settings are available in Appearance section of the format condition tab of *Field Properties*.